-How to Easily Visit Seven Countries on Three Continents, and The Pope, in Seven Days
+How to Easily Visit Seven Countries on Three Continents in Seven Days

 Indeed, much can be said for a two-week holiday – nobody really needs to travel for two-thousand days just to have a good time.
 If you only have one week, travelling independently, how much can you reasonably expect to see?
 Is it possible to travel-fast and also have a meaningful, positive, memorable experience?